Views of Elon Musk: On transgender topics

 Musk's views on transgender issues have provoked controversy, leading to being characterized as transphobic.

 In July 2020, Musk made headlines when he tweeted "Pronouns suck."
 The tweet was interpreted by The Independent as a slight to preferred gender pronouns, and was criticized by many, including LGBTQ advocacy group Human Rights Campaign and Musk's then partner Grimes.
 In a later tweet, Musk stated he supported "trans", but that pronouns are "an esthetic nightmare".
 In December 2022, Musk again mocked preferred gender pronouns in a tweet that read "My Pronouns are Prosecute/Fauci."
-The Atlantic opined that this tweet revealed Musk as a far-right activist.
 In a 2023 interview, Grimes said she discussed transgender topics with Musk at length.
 She recounted that Musk's views appeared to her to stem from "hate [of] woke culture" and his "concerns about the fertility thing"; Grimes said to him that "fertility tech … could be innovated that would help trans people".
 Musk stated in 2024 that he personally does use people's preferred gender pronouns, from a "standpoint of good manners".

 In 2020, Musk's daughter, Vivian Wilson, underwent a gender transition.
 Wilson changed her name, and no longer wished to be associated with her father.
 Walter Isaacson, who wrote a 2023 authorized biography of Musk, stated that Musk was "generally sanguine" when he initially discovered Wilson was transgender, "but then Jenna (Note: Isaacson, including in his book, sometimes refers to Vivian Jenna Wilson by her middle name, Jenna.) became a fervent Marxist and broke off all relations".
 However, Isaacson's book states that due to disagreements about capitalism, Musk and Wilson were already "estranged" before Musk knew she was transgender.
 Isaacson wrote that Musk became politically more right-leaning in 2021, "partly triggered by his daughter Jenna's transition, her embrace of radical socialist politics, and her decision to break off relations with him."
 (Wilson said this was inaccurate for multiple reasons, e.g. that she opposes wealth inequality but is not Marxist.)
-Musk said in Isaacson's book that "she went beyond socialism to being a full communist and thinking that anyone rich is evil. … I've made many overtures but she doesn't want to spend time with me."
+According to Isaacson's book, Musk said that "she went beyond socialism to being a full communist and thinking that anyone rich is evil. … I've made many overtures but she doesn't want to spend time with me."